ChrisKurz/Matter/doc/Create_an_OpenThread_Border_Router.md

 7. Adding Thread network:

-        zcl NetworkCommissioning AddThreadNetwork 1 0 0 operationalDataset=hex:<USE YOUR HEX-DATASET HERE> breadcrumb=0 timeoutMs=3000
+        zcl NetworkCommissioning AddThreadNetwork 1 0 0 operationalDataset=hex:"USE YOUR HEX-DATASET HERE" breadcrumb=0 timeoutMs=3000

-Note: replace the string " <USE YOUR HEX-DATASET HERE> " in above command by the active operational dataset you read in step 1.
+Note: replace the string **"USE YOUR HEX-DATASET HERE"** in above command by the active operational dataset you read in step 1.

 8. Enable Thread network:

-        zcl NetworkCommissioning EnableNetwork 1 0 0 networkID=hex:<USE YOUR EXTPAN-ID HERE> breadcrumb=0 timeoutMs=3000
+        zcl NetworkCommissioning EnableNetwork 1 0 0 networkID=hex:"USE YOUR EXTPAN-ID HERE" breadcrumb=0 timeoutMs=3000

-Note: replace the string " <USE YOUR EXTPAN-ID HERE> " in above command by the extended PAN-Id you read in step 2.
+Note: replace the string **"USE YOUR EXTPAN-ID HERE"** in above command by the extended PAN-Id you read in step 2.

 9. The BLE connection is no longer needed.
 You can close it with following command: